Out of vacation days, but still craving a quality backcountry adventure?

 Grundy Lake Provincial Park offers nine backcountry campsites that are located on a number of inland lakes.
 A short canoe trip of 5 to 20 minutes will get you to your campsite.
 At each campsite, you will find a picnic table, tent space and a toilet nearby.
 Grundy’s mixed forest makes it a beautiful gateway between northern and southern Ontario.

-4 hours from Toronto, 2 hours from Ottawa
+3 hours from Toronto, just over 2 hours from Ottawa

 3 hours from Toronto